 It’s been a quiet month on the site this month, as regular readers might have noticed.
 There have been plenty of things to keep us busy, firstly; and the hot summer days leave me feeling rather drained each evening, not in a mood to sit down and write something.
 Not to mention that we spent three successive evenings this week going down to the cinema.
 We heard that The Cube was showing a mini-season of Japanese “Pink Cinema”.
 Reading the descriptions in the programme, we couldn’t resist any of it.

 “Pink Cinema” is, not to put too fine a point on it, pornographic.
 It is: dirty films, made to fit a strict template.
 An hour of film, with plenty of sex but nothing to concern the letter-of-the-law Japanese censors, made to fill up screen time in specialist cinemas which show nothing else.
-As the audience, such as it is nowadays, doesn’t really care what’s in the film,* the writers and directors can choose whatever topic or style they want to write about; as a result, pink cinema is an astonishingly broad genre.
+As the audience, such as it is nowadays, doesn’t really care what’s in the film as long as there is enough sex, the writers and directors can choose whatever topic or style they want to write about; as a result, pink cinema is an astonishingly broad genre.
 The season – curated by a chap called Jasper Sharp who is probably the world’s leading expert in the field, having written a comprehensive book about it – included five films over the three nights, but each of those five was radically different in style and contect, from serious drama through martial arts action to political satire.

 First up was A Lonely Cow Weeps At Dawn, also known as The Cowshed Of Immorality.
-Before you start wondering, it had nothing to do with actual bestiality,** but was a sad tale of an elderly farmer who had been plunged into senility by the deaths of his son and his favourite cow.
+Before you start wondering, it had nothing to do with actual bestiality (very illegal to show on-screen, of course), but was a sad tale of an elderly farmer who had been plunged into senility by the deaths of his son and his favourite cow.
 His daughter-in-law tried to take the cow’s place, and his wayward daughter, a prostitute, returned to their village and became involved in a scheme to trick the man out of his land.
 Hot on its heels came Sexy Battle Girls, which I’ve been assured was a big influence on Tarantino.
 Made in the mid-80s, its story concerned a man who, years ago, had been humiliated when a rival with a larger penis stole his wife away from him.
 He brought their daughter up as a martial arts expert who would one day seek revenge using her special superpower: a vagina of inhuman strength.
 How this superpower emerged, or how it was discovered, wasn’t quite explained; but we did see her father shoving an apple inside her underwear and shouting “Crush it!”, before four neatly-quartered apple pieces dropped to the floor.
 Scary.
 The villain of the piece turned out to be headmaster of a prestigious school.
 In typical villain fashion, he also turned out to be selling delinquent schoolgirls to top politicians.
 In slightly less typical villain fashion, a small stuffed bird was attached to his shoulder at all times.